paulaAquino/paulaAquino/README.md

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [aquino.pca@gmail.com](mailto:aquino.pca@gmail.com)
-* 🚀  I'm currently working at Theia (https://theia.com.br/) as a Staff Software Engineer
+* 🚀  I'm currently working at Stone (https://www.stone.com.br/) as a Software Engineer

 #### Support Me